samsadasivan/samsadasivan.github.io/index.md

-# Canadian Indigenous and Metis resources
-Below are some links to resources around Indigenous history, culture and movements.
-There is a mixed amount of media, ranging from articles and stories to videos and playlists!
-Enjoy :)

-### Resources to learn more
-- [Truth and Reconciliation Commission Calls to Action] (http://trc.ca/assets/pdf/Calls_to_Action_English2.pdf) -

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/samsadasivan/samsadasivan.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.